 "Twenty years from now you will be more disappointed by the things that you didn't do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbour.
 Catch the trade winds in your sails."

-We have developed our curriculum using six areas of learning which build upon those nurtured in the Early Years Foundation Stage and are used across the full age range of the school:
+We have developed over several years (and continuously work to refine), our curriculum using six areas of learning which build upon those nurtured in the Early Years Foundation Stage and are used across the full age range of the school: